stg-tud/Bismuth/README.md

 ## Benchmark

-See [Benchmarks.ipynb](./benchmarks/Benchmarks.ipynb) for benchmark results.
+See [Benchmarks.ipynb](./benchmarks/Benchmarks.ipynb) for the results and a description of the benchmarks.

+TL;DR: Our ITC implementation performed better than our Map-based VC implementation in all benchmark scenarios, both in the static as well as in dynamic scenarios.

 ## Thoughts on the paper

 We have collected some thoughts on the [original paper](https://gsd.di.uminho.pt/members/cbm/ps/itc2008.pdf) that came to mind while implementing ITCs:

+- We think that overall it is both an excellent paper and a really elegant approach to causality management.
 - The explanation, especially the graphical representation of events, were helpful to understand the intuition behind operations and their impact on the data structures.
-- Conceptionally ITCs solve some issues regarding synchronization speed and conflict management of other approaches.
+- ITCs seem to effectively solve the scalability issues in causality management that are found in other approaches.
-- Some parts of the operations are explained very short and may need a little more details.
-It took us some time to get the hang of how to implement it.
-- Many operations require normalization for working correctly which can annihilate the performance advantage of ITCs.
-It should be more clear when to normalize and how to avoid it in some scenarios
+- The paper gives system designers a great framework for causality management, since their great scalability and explicit system model make them quite flexible.
+- While the paper is relatively light on evaluation, their results seem to be accurate.
+Our evaluation also backs their claims.
+ITCs seem to be quite scalable and provide great performance both in dynamic and static systems.
+- While the paper does a good job at explaining how ITCs can be implemented, some of the operations are only covered briefly.
+Compared to Vector Clocks, which are quite simple to implement, ITCs are much more complex and the operations quite subtle in some places.
+- Some operations in the paper assume normalized inputs to work correctly, this should be made more explicit in the paper.
+- The impact of normalization on performance is not covered in the paper.
-- The encoder is explained really short and is missing the description of a decoder
+- The definition of an encoding is not explained and is missing the description of a decoder.
+While coming up with a working decoder is not that hard, it feels like this should be documented (maybe in an extended version of the paper).
-- There is no description of what happens when ITCs get lost (i.e. failing nodes).
-Due to the nature of low syncing overhead there is no build-in way to know when other ITCs are forever lost.
-Obviously remaining ITCs get more fragmented, the addition of methods to clean ITCs can be helpful.
+- The authors don't talk about what happens when replicas fail.
+When replicas don't resurface, their part of the ID space can't be used in normalization.
+Frequent failures can affect the performance, since the trees can't be simplified in places where there are holes in the ID space.
+We came up with a few approaches on how this could be dealt with, so solutions for specific applications exist, but they are outside of the ITC logic.
+- ITCs have comparatively complex operation semantics due to their use of trees instead of scalar values.
+- While they introduce a system model based on forking and joining for creating and "retiring" of replicas, they don't map this to more concrete models and give example for potential use real-world applications

 ## License